 *Additional elective course work may be necessary to meet the 90-unit minimum requirement for the associate degree.

 Note: All courses pertaining to the major must be taken for a letter grade.
 In addition, a grade of "C" or better is required for all core and support courses used for the degree or certificates.

 |or COMM 1AH

 |or COMM 12

 Support Courses (15 units)

-For a complete list of degree requirements, please visit Communication Studies 2018-2019 in Degree, Certificate or Transfer Programs.
+For a complete list of degree requirements, please visit Communication Studies 2023-2024 in Degrees & Certificates.